solo-io/gloo/docs/content/dev/_index.md

 ## Intro

-Gloo invites invites developers to extend Gloo's functionality and adapt to new use cases via the addition of plugins.
+Gloo invites developers to extend Gloo's functionality and adapt to new use cases via the addition of plugins.

 Gloo's plugin based architecture makes it easy to extend functionality in a variety of areas: